syeddanish41/wAlnut/README.md

            field sizes and other differences.
 However, there are also similarities including:
              + rewired A1 neurons showed orientation and direction selectivity.
-             + similar proportions of simple, complex, and nonoriented cells between rewired A1 and V1.
+             + similar proportions of simple, complex, and non oriented cells between rewired A1 and V1.
              + implies "*significant implications for possible commonalities in intracortical processing circuits between sensory cortices*".